panchomb/ie-exercise-3/modules/operations-management/solution/README.md

 ### Parameter: `location`

 Location for all resources.
 - Required: No
 - Type: string
 - Default: `[resourceGroup().location]`

+### Parameter: `logAnalyticsWorkspaceName`

+Name of the Log Analytics workspace where the solution will be deployed/enabled.
+- Required: Yes
+- Type: string

+### Parameter: `name`

+Name of the solution.
+For Microsoft published gallery solution the target solution resource name will be composed as `{name}({logAnalyticsWorkspaceName})`.
+- Required: Yes
+- Type: string

 ### Parameter: `product`

 The product of the deployed solution.
 For Microsoft published gallery solution it should be `OMSGallery` and the target solution resource product will be composed as `OMSGallery/{name}`.
 For third party solution, it can be anything.
 This is case sensitive.
 - Required: No
 - Type: string
 - Default: `'OMSGallery'`